FAQ

 • How do I know which therapeutic approach is right for me?

-• Do you assign homework or practices between sessions?
+• Do you assign homework between sessions?

 • How do I get started?